 host: localhost

-Writing clean YAML files is a skill that pays off in the long run.
-By following these 10 tips, you’ll create YAML files that are easy to read, maintain, and debug.
-Whether you’re configuring a CI/CD pipeline, managing Kubernetes resources, or setting up a web application, clean YAML files will save you time and headaches.
+Writing clean YAML files is all about maintaining consistency, readability, and accuracy.
+By following these 10 tips, you’ll minimize errors, improve collaboration, and make your YAML files easier to maintain over time.
+Whether you’re configuring a CI/CD pipeline, managing Kubernetes resources, or setting up an application, clean YAML files are a must for smooth operations.

-Do you have any additional tips for writing clean YAML files?
+Do you have any additional tips for writing better YAML files?
 Share them in the comments below!